DiscordPyCLI/DiscordPyCLI/README.md

 ## Usage

-Currently the only working command is `bot create` which supports the following arguments/flags:
+DPyCLI is launched with the `dpy` command with numerous options and flags.

+### Creating a Bot

+The `dpy create` command allows you to use numerous flags and options to create a Discord.py bot which

  - `name`: The project's name, can be snake, kebab or camel case.
  - `--cog`: Supply cogs that should be generated with the bot.
  - `--basic`: Flag to create a simple instance of a `commands.Bot`, instead of the full class implementation.

-Running `bot create my-bot --cog=TestCog` and leaving all the prompts at their default will create the following base folder structure:
+Running `dpy create my-bot --cog=TestCog` and leaving all the prompts at their default will create the following base folder structure:

 ```
 my-bot /